apache/spark/docs/ml-classification-regression.md

  Still, for linear and logistic regression, models with an increased number of features can be trained using the `LinearRegression` and `LogisticRegression` estimators.

-Though GLMs may be used with general exponential family distributions, it is common to work only with exponential families that are in their _natural_ or _canonical_ forms.
-Any distribution can be converted to its canonical form via a simple transform, and this assumption simplifies the notation.
-The form of a [natural exponential family distribution](https://en.wikipedia.org/wiki/Natural_exponential_family) is given as:
+GLMs require exponential family distributions that can be written in their "canonical" or "natural" form, aka [natural exponential family distributions](https://en.wikipedia.org/wiki/Natural_exponential_family).
+The form of a natural exponential family distribution is given as:

 $$
 f_Y(y|\theta, \tau) = h(y, \tau)\exp{\left( \frac{\theta \cdot y - A(\theta)}{d(\tau)} \right)}